lijuqiang/redis-for-windows-64/README.md

 Special thanks to Dušan Majkic (https://github.com/dmajkic, https://github.com/dmajkic/redis/) for his project on GitHub that gave us the opportunity to quickly learn some on the intricacies of Redis code.
 His project also helped us to build our prototype quickly.

 ## Repo branches
+- 2.4: (formerly bksavecow) Copy On Write at the application level, now the default branch.
+Has lower latency than bksave.
-- 2.4: save in foreground
+- 2.4_fgsave: (formerly 2.4) Saving is done in foreground
-- bksave: background save where we write the data to buffers first, then save to disk on a background thread.
+- 2.4_bufsave: (formerly bksave) Background save where we write the data to buffers first, then save to disk on a background thread.
 It is much faster than saving directly to disk, but it uses more memory.
-- bksavecow: Copy On Write at the application level, now the default branch.
-Has lower latency than bksave.

 ## How to build Redis using Visual Studio

 You can use the free Express Edition available at http://www.microsoft.com/visualstudio/en-us/products/2010-editions/visual-cpp-express.

-Now *bksavecow* is the default branch.
+Now *2.4* is the default branch.

 - Open the solution file msvs\redisserver.sln in Visual Studio 10, select platform (win32 or x64) and build.